-2021-2022 Report
+2022-2023 Report

 In the fall of 2020, Fuqua’s Racial Equity Working Group recommended that, in the interest of transparency and accountability, the school publish an annual scorecard that documents progress, or lack thereof, in Fuqua’s racial equity efforts.
 What follows is our inaugural scorecard, organized into the following sections:

-** Under-Represented Minority - U.S. domestic or permanent residents students who identify as African American or Black, Hispanic American or Latinx, American Indian or Alaska Native, Native Hawaiian or Pacific Islander, and those who are multiracial or multiethnic.
+** Underrepresented Student of Color - U.S. domestic or permanent residents students who identify as African American or Black, Hispanic American or Latinx, American Indian or Alaska Native, Native Hawaiian or Pacific Islander, and those who are multiracial or multiethnic.

-Federal Reporting Guidelines: The Department of the Interior via the Office of Civil Rights provides Federal Guidelines for maintaining, collecting, and presenting data on race and ethnicity.
+Federal Guidelines Reporting: The Department of the Interior via the Office of Civil Rights provides Federal Guidelines for maintaining, collecting, and presenting data on race and ethnicity.
 Duke University follows these standards which enables applicants who are US citizens and permanent residents to self-identify their race and ethnicity with the option to select more than one race and/or ethnicity.
 The race and ethnicity data is presented here per federal guidelines.
 Hispanic/Latino includes all known US citizens and permanent residents who have identified their ethnicity as such, regardless of any other affiliations they have reported.
 Multi-Race includes all US citizens and permanent residents who have identified with more than one race and not identified as Hispanic/Latino.

 Multi-Identity Reporting Guidelines: To better represent the multiple identities our students have shared in their applications, we share the number of students who identify in each race or ethnic group.
 Please note that in this representation, a student may be represented in more than one row, so the column adds to greater than 100%.